landafu96-byte/out-of-plane-polarization/README.md

 ```

 ### 4. val.json
-val.json is a file including elements and corresponding valance electrons. val.py can be use to obtain it with
+val.json is a file including elements and corresponding valence electrons. val.py can be use to obtain it with
 ```
 python val.py
 ```